min2ha/ukwa-site/content/target/56580/index.en.md

   "subject": "Sports Collection"
 }

-# Boxing Bocsio: The Magazine for all fights

 Bocsio is a fight magazine covering professional & amateur boxing & the MMA scene across Wales.